RichardLitt/burntfen.com/_projects/learn-valyrian.md

 ---
 {% include JB/setup %}

-a twitter to build hype for valyrian, also from game of thrones, before david peterson created it
+I ran this twitter account to build hype for Valyrian, a language from GRR Martin's _Game of Thrones_.
+A few months after creating it, it was announced that David Peterson would create it for the HBO series, and I subsequently closed the account.

+This is somewhat related to my [Dothraki](../dothraki) and [Na'vi](../learn-navi) work.